Program Goals and Curricular Competencies

 - Participation in a formal interprofessional education course exposing students to the roles and contributions of diverse health professions

-- Didactic instruction from College of Pharmacy and Health Sciences pharmacist faculty on clinical medicine topics, modeling collaborative practice
+- Didactic instruction from College of Health Professions pharmacist faculty on clinical medicine topics, modeling collaborative practice

 - Collaborative opportunities with other health professions student organizations on campus